 The Spinal Department embodies the philosophy and approach of a specialised institution in the state capital of Baden-Württemberg: an important department within the Stuttgart Sports Clinic, the Spinal Department makes a significant contribution to the nationwide reputation of the renowned specialist clinic for orthopaedic surgery, trauma surgery and sports medicine by providing intensive treatment for active individuals.
 The Department’s high standards are ensured first and foremost by its Director, Prof. Dr. med.
 Andreas Veihelmann.

 The Stuttgart Sports Clinic is a leading institution for the treatment of injuries of the upper and lower extremities throughout Baden-Württemberg: the Swabian institution specialises in athletic injuries and providing treatment in the field of endoprosthetics.
 Regardless of whether a patient is a top athlete or just plays sport in their spare time: people who love being physically active want to regain their mobility as quickly as possible after an accident.
 And it’s not just extreme sports that can lead to injury: injuries can occur really easily in everyday life, both at home and at work.

-Back pain and spinal conditions often cause those who love sports to start avoiding physical activity.
-In such cases, it’s hugely important to see the right doctor: when it comes to conditions of the spine and back, patients at the Sports Clinic can place their trust in Prof. Dr. med.
-Veihelmann’s wealth of expertise.
+Prof. Veihelmann specializes in all questions concerning the spine and back - and lives the patient-oriented philosophy of the Sports Clinic with full commitment.
 Prof. Dr. med.
 Veihelmann and his expert team strive to always ensure a comprehensive differential diagnosis right from the outset.
 This involves test blocks, used to identify possible causes of spinal pain, which can then be treated using appropriate methods as necessary.
 Naturally, this process always takes place in detailed consultation with the patient.